lasuillard-s/mockoon-novnc/README.md

         http://localhost:3000/path/to/mock

+    By default, if port not specified in path it will be redirected to port 3000.
+Request to `http://localhost/path/to/mock` is equal to `http://localhost/3000/path/to/mock`.

     > Only port range in 3000-3999 will be forwarded by configuration, otherwise NGINX will respond with **404 Not Found**.

 ## 📔 Usage